michalporeba/reading-room/notes/pages/Bookshelf.md

 # Unread
 - Ysgrifennu triawd - Canolfan Gwasanaethau Cyhoeddus Digidol (CDPS)
 - The Art of Coding - The Language of Drawing, Graphics, and Animation
+- The Power of Full Engagement.
+Jim Loehr, Tony Schwartz.
+- Bring Home the Revolution.
+Jonathan Freedland.
+- Hypothermia - Clinical Aspects of Body Cooling
+- 100 Ideas that changed The Web
 - # Read Again
 - # Keep
 - Remote Team Interactions Workbook